 Using a small tool similar to an apple corer, a punch biopsy can be used to remove a small area of skin that is sent to the pathologist for review and diagnosis.

-Images of Skin Biopsy: Overview and Procedure (1)
+Images of Skin Biopsy (1)

 Using a small tool similar to an apple corer, a punch biopsy can be used to remove a small area of skin that is sent to the pathologist for review and diagnosis.